magicleap/com.magicleap.spectator.networkanchors/README.md

 ##  Add Additional Networking Solutions

 The samples folder contains a script called `GenericNetworkAnchorController`.
 This script can be used as a template for integrating other network solutions such as Mirror.
-  - To make sure that player position's spawn properly, make sure that remote players are created as a child of the network anchor transmit their local position.
+  - To make sure that player position's spawn properly, make sure that remote players are created as a child of the network anchor and transmit their local position.
   - The network anchor service is only responsible for aligning the network anchor position across devices.
 Logic for creating and syncing transforms will have to be configured individually.

 ## Extend Coordinate Providers